NIH F & K Grant Writing Workshop (Online)

 Lecture and discussion.

 Each class will include reading and homeworks.
 All sessions will take place remotely using Zoom on Wednesdays, 1:10 PM-3:00 PM, Jan.
-11 to Mar.
-15
+8 to Mar.
+12. The Final Project will be due on Friday, March 14th.

 All course materials and handouts will be posted on the course's online syllabus.